 Each credit score provider has its own way of calculating and categorising a consumer’s credit score – the number which represents how trustworthy you are as a borrower to lenders.
 Your score will typically be somewhere between zero to 1,000 or zero to 1,200, depending on which credit bureau you go through.
-Because they generally employ different methods of calculating the scores – using information from different sources – it’s not unusual for your credit score to vary across bureaus.
+Because they generally employ different methods of calculating the scores and use information from different sources, it’s not unusual for your credit score to vary across bureaus.

 Where you sit on the credit score scale – that is, whether your credit score is considered ‘excellent’, ‘very good’, ‘good’, ‘average’ or ‘below average’ (or some variation of one of these) – may also differ depending on the provider calculating your score.

 What are the main credit score ranges?